• Training

-You don’t need us to tell you that video training is a great medium to support corporate learning — video learning continues to grow as it is the preferred medium of learning and development (L&D) professionals for supporting microlearning, connecting with Millennials, and expanding mobile learning options for employees.
+You don’t need us to tell you that video-based training is a great medium to support corporate learning.
+Video-based training continues to grow as it is the preferred medium of learning and development (L&D) professionals for supporting microlearning, connecting with Millennials, and expanding mobile learning options for employees.

 Today video training has the case study endorsement of Fortune 100 blue chips like IBM and Microsoft.
 It has the research-driven support of leading analysts at Forrester, Bersin, and Gartner.
 It even has the full adoption of the Learning & Development industry — more than a few of the world’s leading L&D associations include video as a core facet of their own member training, onboarding, promotion, and communications.